wschaef/goes-architecture/architecture.md

 Despite these challenges, adopting a hybrid model can bring significant benefits like improved scalability, flexibility, and access to advanced cloud services.
 Careful planning, addressing these challenges proactively, and selecting the right migration strategy are key to a successful transition to a hybrid on-premise + GCP infrastructure.

 ### Proposed approach

+[ADR Select Migration Approach](./adrs/adr03-MigrationApproach.md) is an Architectural Decision Record (ADR) that explores different approaches to migrating an existing application called GOES to the cloud.
+It outlines four main options:

+- **Rehost**: Lift and shift the application to a virtual machine in the cloud.
+- **Replatform**: Move the application to the cloud with minimal changes, potentially leveraging some cloud-native services (like managed databases).
+- **Migrate and improve**: Migrate existing containerized applications and improve the architecture using cloud-native services.
+- **Modernize**: Completely re-architect the application to be cloud-native, using higher-level cloud services.

 #### 1. Setup the landing zone defining following aspects: